top of page

 washing citrus fruits packed with vitamin c

-By reducing oxidative stress, vitamin C can support adrenal gland health and their ability to produce hormones, including progesterone.
-As I said above the ability to deal with stress declines in the perimenopause and the higher your cortisol levels will be at the expense of your progesterone.
-Boosting vitamin C will indirectly help combat stress and increase progesterone which in turn will balance out oestrogen dominance, leading to a relief of symptoms caused by this imbalance!
+By reducing oxidative stress, vitamin C supports adrenal gland health and the ability to produce hormones; specifically progesterone.
+As your body's ability to deal with stress declines in the perimenopause the higher cortisol levels will be at the expense of your progesterone.
+Boosting vitamin C will indirectly help combat stress and increase progesterone.
+This in turn will balance out oestrogen dominance, leading to a relief of symptoms caused by this imbalance!

-Many women have an issue eating fruit and veg and so taking a vitamin C supplement becomes way more important for them.
+If you have an issue eating plenty of fruit and veg and so taking a vitamin C supplement becomes critical to your health.

 lime juice in water, vitamin C for menopause